SebastianMaciel/react-minimalist-form/README.md

 📝 Dirty State Tracking: `dirtyFields` and `isDirty` indicate modified fields and overall form changes.
 🙌 Touched State Tracking: `touchedFields` and `isTouched` tell you which fields have been blurred.

-🔄 Reset Support: Easily reset form values to their initial state.
+🔄 Reset Support: Easily reset form values to their initial state or new defaults.

 🪶 Lightweight: No unnecessary overhead, just what you need for managing form state in React.